top of Disneyland entrance, Disney characters' heads carved out of pumpkins, left to right, Daisy, Goofy, Mickey, Donald, Minnie

 Sadly, most Disneyland seasonal offerings are not gluten-free.
 This includes fall and Halloween treats and sweets.
 Don’t be too disappointed.
 Disney redeems itself with tips #2-10 on our list!

-Email responses from Disneyland’s Special Diets will provide general instructions to consult with a chef or manager when you arrive (excellent advice).
 Unfortunately, they will not give suggestions on which of the treats might be safe or could be modified to be gluten-free, but will caution that ingredients and suppliers can change at any time.

 Otherwise, chasing down the list of seasonal treats will be a frustrating waste of your precious park time.